Doit: the goodest python task-runner you never heard of

 Try it.

-What does doit do?
+What does Doit do?

-Mostly, it's a cli tool to run stuff.
+Mostly, it's a CLI tool to run stuff.

 So you create a "build_doc", "test", and "dev_server" commands.

-Then you are pleased to realize all your projects with different stacks have the exact same workflow now.
+Then you are pleased to realize that all your projects with different stacks have the exact same workflow now.
 This is nice.

 Then you start stacking commands into commands.
 How about "build" calling "test", "build_doc", then "make_package"?

-Pure Python syntax, no PHONY to forget, no compiler-related flags, works on windows, mac and linux… There is a lot to like here.
+Pure Python syntax, no PHONY to forget, no compiler-related flags, works on Windows, Mac, and Linux… There is a lot to like here.

 Doing it

 I would say, just "pip install doit", but if you have read the blog before you know I would rather say to activate your virtual environment and run "python -m pip install doit".
+Or use uv.

 Now create a "dodo.py" file at the root of your project.
 Yes, "dodo.py".
 Don't ask.